Tonika: Hello, Jeny, how are you?

 Tonika: I am hale and hearty as well.
 However, when did you come back from your Village?

 Jenny: Yes, of course.
 I always miss my Village, and I often go there to refresh my mind.

-Tonika: But, I do not love village life very much because many urban facilities are not available there.
+Tonika: But, I do not like village life very much because many urban facilities are unavailable there.

-Jenny: Though there are not many ultra-modern facilities in the Village, the village environment is still fresh, calm, and quiet.
+Jenny: Though there are few ultra-modern facilities in the Village, the village environment is still fresh, calm, and quiet.

 Tonika: But there are garbages everywhere.
 Even you will find hardly any pure water there for drinking.

 Jenny: No, you are not right.
 Some villages have improved their surroundings by making sanitary latrines, establishing tube wells, and setting up dustbins to store daily waste.